Honor the Earth ordered to pay $750,000 in civil suit

 On Feb.
 6, 2015, Campbell submitted a resignation letter to the Honor the Earth and White Earth Land Recovery Project boards, saying she could no longer, in good conscience, work at Honor the Earth while LaDuke and the board continued to protect Dahl and disregard his alleged sexual harassment and abuse.

-On February 26, LaDuke’s lawyer sent Campbell a letter, giving her “fair warning and official notice that (her) statements are not accurate” (emphasis in original).
+On Feb.
+26, LaDuke’s lawyer sent Campbell a letter, giving her “fair warning and official notice that (her) statements are not accurate.
 The letter went on to threaten legal action if she did not “stop the defamation and walk away quietly.”

 As a result of being unable to find work in the environmental sector, Campbell had to completely change careers, working for minimum wage in a café and attending school for massage therapy.